silentworks/dotfiles/apps.md

 Most applications get installed through Homebrew Cask.
 The apps below need to be installed from the App Store because I bought them there and I don't have license keys for them.

 - 1Password
-- Byword
-- Giphy Capture
+- Affinity Designer
-- Paw
+- Affinity Photo
 - Sip
 - Sketch 2
-- Tweetbot
-- Wunderlist